calvin22580/Udacity-Dog-Breed-Classification/README.md

 ### Instructions to query the model

+Steps to Query the Model
-* Provide the path of a local image to the Image.open() function from the PIL library to load the image as a PIL image.
+Utilize the Image.open() method from the PIL library to load your local image, specifying its file path.
+This will load the image as a PIL image object.

-* Preprocess the image to prepare the tensor input for the resnet50 network.
-First the image is resized to (3x256x256) then a center crop is applied to make the image size (3x224x224), the image is then converted to a tensor with values from 0.0 to 1.0 and finally it is normalized by some common known values fro the mean and the standard deviation.
+The image must then go through preprocessing to be ready for input into the Resnet50 network.
+Initially, resize the image to dimensions of (3x256x256).
+Subsequently, apply a center crop to adjust the image size to (3x224x224).
+Convert the cropped image into a tensor with values ranging between 0.0 and 1.0.
+Lastly, normalize the tensor using well-known mean and standard deviation values.

-* A request is then sent to the endpoint having the image as its payload
+Once the image is preprocessed, dispatch a request to the deployed endpoint, with the processed image serving as the payload.